FindMySchool LogoFindMySchool

 For families considering a move into the area, it is sensible to shortlist secondary options early, then work backwards to confirm whether Tugby is the right starting point.
 Saving candidate schools in a shortlist (for example using FindMySchool Saved Schools) makes it easier to keep track of admissions timelines across multiple phases.

-For Reception entry in Leicestershire for September 2026, the published key dates include: applications opening on 01 September 2025, the closing date on 15 January 2026, and National Offer Day on 16 April 2026.
+For Reception entry in Leicestershire for September 2027, the fact pack gives a closing date of 15 January 2027 and National Offer Day on 16 April 2027.

 The school’s admissions information also makes clear that applications are coordinated by the local authority, even though the academy trust is the admissions authority, so families should be prepared to follow the local authority process and the school’s published policy.